 Technology has become an integral part of our everyday lives.
 And, the amount of data that consumers release online has everyone concerned about online data privacy.
 You can't shop or even pay to download a useful app without exposing your credit card information.
 If you fill out an online job application, which so many companies are now demanding - you leave will an even greater amount of personal information.

-There are many online data privacy concerns to watch out for, but many people simple don't realize that using a virtual private network or is the best way to surf the internet with anonymity and keep hackers from using malware or phishing techniques to gain access to your financial, personal, and medical information.
+There are many online data privacy concerns to watch out for, but many people who have not taken up any CEH certification training don't realize that using a virtual private network or is the best way to surf the internet with anonymity and keep hackers from using malware or phishing techniques to gain access to your financial, personal, and medical information.
 A VPN is used to hide your IP address.
 This internet protocol address which is your computer's identification packet follows your online activities as soon as you log in to your home or business computer.

 Concern over the lack of data privacy